kumatheworld/advent-of-code-haskell/README.md

 - Solution module in `src/Day01.hs`
 - Empty example file in `data/examples/01.txt`
 - Downloads real input to `data/inputs/01.txt`
-- Updates `advent-of-code-haskell.cabal` to expose the new module
+- Updates `advent-of-code-haskell.cabal` to expose the module
+- Auto-registers the new day's tests in `test/Spec.hs` so `cabal test` runs them
+- Registers the new day in `app/Day.hs` so you can run the solution with `cabal run day <n>`

 ### ➡️ Run solutions for a day